 Yihan Wang graduated from the Master of International Business (MIB) Programme at Frankfurt School of Finance & Management in 2013.
 Originally from Wuhan, China, he obtained his bachelor degree in economics from Nanjing University, China in 2011 before he studied at Frankfurt School.
-In 2014, he joined the Department of International Business, HEC Montréal, Canada as a full-time PhD student.
-His major research directions include comparative corporate governance, economic geography and creative economy.
+From 2014 to 2019, he joined the Department of International Business, HEC Montréal, Canada as a full-time PhD student.
+His major research directions included comparative corporate governance, economic geography and creative economy.

 How did you make up your decision to proceed with a PhD after the Master in International Business?

 My choice to pursue my PhD education is not accidental.
 I worked as a research assistant for two years at the East-West Centre for Business Studies and Cultural Science (ECBC) at Frankfurt School, where I gained my first research experience in international business studies at a very early stage.
 I found doing research in international business studies very enjoyable and there are plenty of potential areas in this field yet to be discovered.
 Doing a PhD certainly fulfils my curiosity of the topic and desire to start an academic career.
 In 2013, I wrote my master thesis collaborated with supervisors from both Frankfurt School and HEC Montréal, and one year after, I was offered the PhD student position thanks to the high quality thesis and strong recommendations from my supervisors.

 How has the Master in International Business influenced your career?
 Which parts of the programme were particularly useful for you?